Mass grave: 1976 Argentine coup d'état

-On March 24, 1976 at 3:21 AM, the media told the people of Argentina that the country was now under the "operational control of the Junta of General Commanders of the Armed Forces."
+On at 3:21 AM on 24 March 1976, the media told the people of Argentina that the country was now under the "operational control of the Junta of General Commanders of the Armed Forces."
 This event and years following it became known as the 1976 Argentine coup d'état.
 President Isabel Perón had been taken captive two hours prior to the media announcement.
 The new dictatorship implemented travel bans, public gatherings, and a nighttime curfew.
 Additionally, the new dictatorship resulted in widespread violence, leading to executions and casualties.

 Abducted captives were disposed of in one of the five defense zones within Argentina where they were held.
 The bodies were typically buried in individual marked anonymous graves.
 Three mass graves are known to exist on Argentinian police and military premises although other bodies were disposed of through cremation or by being airdropped over the Atlantic Ocean.
 Approximately 15,000 people are estimated to have been assassinated.

 Argentina's largest mass grave's exhumation began in March 1984 at the San Vicente Cemetery in Cordoba.
 The grave was 3.5 meters deep and 25 by 2.5 meters across.
 It contained approximately 400 bodies.
 Of the recovered and exhumed bodies, 123 were of young people violently killed during the 1976–1983 dictatorship.
 The remaining bodies were identified as older and having died nonviolent deaths such as leprosy.

-Vietnam War

-Many mass graves were discovered during the Vietnam War.
-In the fall of 1969, the body count unearthed from these mass graves was around 2,800.
-The victims buried in these mass graves included government officials, innocent civilians, women and children.
-They were tortured, executed and in some cases, buried alive.